oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 ### Solution to problem two

 Solving problem two only – eliminating the ambiguity of the prompt message – is straightforward: Use the browser for sign-in only; do not use the browser to sign out.
-You can sign out your application directly by revoking the access token and the refresh token.
+You can sign out of your application directly by revoking the access token and the refresh token.
 Okta provides a [revoke API](https://developer.okta.com/docs/guides/revoke-tokens/main/) that you can call directly.

 Revoking a token works as a solution if you are okay with signing the user out of the native app only.
 The user may still have a login session in the browser, and if the native app wants to log in again, the browser will not ask the user for credentials before granting an access token.